nishanth17/prime-sieve/README.md

-# prime-sieved
+# prime-sieve
-Efficient imlpementations of the sieves of Atkin and Eratosthenes
+Efficient imlpementations of the sieves of Atkin and Eratosthenes in C